-On top of that it has an advanced security features with hack-proof EAL5+ secure element and two-factor authentication making SafePal Wallet is the preferred hardware wallet by many to store their cryptocurrencies.
+On top of that it has advanced security features with hack-proof EAL5+ secure element and two-factor authentication making SafePal Wallet is the preferred hardware wallet by many to store their cryptocurrencies.

 What is Binance?

-According to coingecko, Binance is the world largest cryptocurrency exchange by trading volume.
+According to coingecko, Binance is the world's largest cryptocurrency exchange by trading volume.
 At the point of writing, its trading volume is almost 5 times more than the #2 cryptocurrency exchange on the leaderboard.

 By far, Binance has the most complete products and features on its exchange.
 Most cryptocurrency exchange only provides basic features like spot trading services like staking.
 On the other hand, Binance is considered a powerhouse because it includes over 10 crypto-related product offerings that you can enjoy: